hin1129/bank-challenge-pub/README.md

 You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.

+Given a user makes a deposit and a withdrawal, when user prints a bank statement should see the records on transaction history.

 ## Specification

 ### Requirements